 New trends, same conflicts

-One tendency in biodiversity offsetting in the past few years has been towards companies making a payment into conservation trust funds which then implement conservation measures labelled as biodiversity offsets, rather than companies being directly involved in the implementation of the offset.
+One trend in biodiversity offsetting in the past few years is companies making payments into conservation trust funds, which then implement conservation measures labelled as ‘biodiversity offsets’, rather than the companies being directly involved in the implementation of the offset.
 As a result, it is becoming more difficult to establish a direct link between a particular biodiversity offset and the corporate destruction paying for it.

-Another tendency in the corporate and conservation industry literature is a change in terminology.
+Another trend in the corporate and conservation industry literature is a change in terminology.
 Many corporate and conservation industry brochures no longer use the expression ‘biodiversity offset’.
-Instead, industry publications, government policies, planning documents, licensing decisions and funding commitments refer to quantifying ‘losses and gains’, achieving ‘net biodiversity gains’ or ensuring ‘no net loss’ of biodiversity through establishing biodiversity banking and conservation trust funds.
-A move away from the use of the term ‘biodiversity offsetting’, however, must not be mistaken for the instrument losing appeal among corporations, international institutions and governments.
+Instead, industry publications, government policies, planning documents, licensing decisions, and funding commitments refer to quantifying ‘losses and gains’, achieving ‘net biodiversity gains’, or ensuring ‘no net loss’ of biodiversity through the establishment of biodiversity banking and conservation trust funds.
+A move away from the use of the term ‘biodiversity offsetting’, however, must not be understood as the instrument losing appeal among corporations, international institutions and governments.
 The European Commission, for example, undertook a fresh attempt in 2019 to integrate biodiversity offsetting into EU regulations by proposing to include biodiversity compensation as a ‘sustainable finance’ mechanism.
-The European Investment Bank’s Natural Capital Financing Facility continues to fund biodiversity offset pilot initiatives; international environmental conventions are increasingly relying on compensation and extractive industries; and the conservation industry or institutions like the IFC and the World Bank are advancing compensation by more closely integrating biodiversity and carbon offsetting – for example under the umbrella of ‘nature-based solutions’ – to the biodiversity and climate crises.
+The European Investment Bank’s Natural Capital Financing Facility continues to fund biodiversity offset pilot initiatives; international environmental conventions are increasingly relying on compensation and extractive industries; and the conservation industry and institutions such as the IFC and the World Bank are advancing compensation by more closely integrating biodiversity and carbon offsetting – for example under the umbrella of ‘nature-based solutions’ – to the biodiversity and climate crises.

 Literature and references: